A tourist massacre in Kashmir is escalating tensions between India and Pakistan. Here’s what we know

 “We don’t know what that would look like, and it’s somewhat meaningless to speculate at this point, but I think the 2019 Balakot crisis provides some cues on what to watch for in India’s response,” Tarapore said, referring to New Delhi’s response to a militant attack on Indian troops which killed at least 40 paramilitary personnel in Indian-administered Kashmir.

-New Delhi retaliated by launching airstrikes on Pakistan, the first such incursion into its territory since the 1971 war.
+New Delhi retaliated by launching airstrikes on Pakistan, the first such incursion into its territory since a 1971 war between the two.

 “The key question will be will they seek to impose more meaningful, tangible costs on terrorist groups, including by targeting their leadership or headquarters facilities?
 Or will India go even further, crossing the threshold to attack the Pakistan army?” said Tarapore.